 You promised yourself this year would be different.
-You bought the books, downloaded the app, blocked off study time on your calendar — and then a long weekend or vacation hit, and now you cannot bring yourself to open a single textbook.
+You bought the books, downloaded the app, blocked off study time on your calendar.
+Then a long weekend or vacation hit, and now you cannot bring yourself to open a single textbook.
 You are not lazy.
 You are experiencing a measurable, predictable neurological phenomenon.
-A 2024 Gallup workplace survey found 62% of working professionals report a sharp drop in motivation in the first two weeks following an extended break, with self-improvement and learning being the first activities to collapse.
+A 2024 Gallup workplace survey found that 62% of working professionals report a sharp drop in motivation in the first two weeks following an extended break, and that self-improvement and learning are the first activities to collapse.

 Why You Cannot Restart: 3 Neurological Causes